wolfy-j/video-o-matic/README.md

 To run database migrations:

-Configure the location of downloads directory (NSF and Samba drives are supported) by copying `.env.sample` and setting `DOWNLOADS_DIR` value.
+Configure the location of downloads directory (NSF and Samba drives are supported) by copying `.env.sample` to `.env` and setting `DOWNLOADS_DIR` value.

 ```dotenv
 DOWNLOADS_DIR = /mnt/nas/video-downloads/